-On March 26, 2018, the Company terminated the option it granted to Ausgold on May 9, 2017 on the Oro Cruz property as a consequence of Ausgold not satisfying its obligations under the option agreement.
+On March 26, 2018, the Company terminated the option it granted to Ausgold on May 9, 2017 on the Oro Cruz property, because Ausgold did not satisfy its obligations under the option agreement.
 Lincoln retains the property in good standing and proceeded to reacquire an option on the Hercules claims.